jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 These eight guys said to heck with all that.

 The game of civilization rewards invention and risk, not conformity and business-as-usual.
 Protagonists beat antagonists if they keep innovating.
-So these eight guys left to start their own companies.
-And so changed the world.
+So "the eight" left to start their own companies, and so changed the world.

 SILICON VALLEY VIDEO
 _This is edited down from [American Experience: Silicon Valley](http://www.pbs.org/wgbh/americanexperience/films/silicon/)._